Jim-Shaddix/spring-demos/README.md

 NOTE: this repository is still in its early stages!

+- All applications in this repository have:
+  - Docker/Docker-Compsoe/Kubernetes/OpenAPI configurations.

 ### Folders:
 - demo: completed demo applications for showing off concepts.
 - guides: [spring boot offical guides](https://spring.io/guides) that I followed.